No Heaven System Document

 Something that can potentially be done is the development of new nanotech interfaces.
 These will initially be available only to the people who develop it, and those they choose to share it with, but will eventually become available to all characters.
 Developing new nanotech interfaces takes time and effort, and must be progressed during uptime (including experimental phases).
 There is no guarantee that new interfaces will be able to progress past the experimental phase.

 Damage & Healing

-All characters have four hits before any modifications from Interfaces or equipment.
+All characters have three hits before any modifications from Interfaces or equipment.

 Whenever you feel an impact from a weapon, you take one point of damage.

 If you have no hits left, a Physical Condition is inflicted which can be resolved by referees after the combat (or during if time and opportunity allows).
 You are not at risk of dying at this point and your condition will not deteriorate further, but you cannot continue acting until you somehow regain hits, and are likely in a great deal of pain.
 Unconsciousness is optional.